Books: Bible, Poppleton In Winter

 CD: Hide 'Em In Your Heart Vol 1

 Worksheets: Snowman Game, Winter Patterns, Ee Writing, "Bee" Attitude, Spiral Snail, Roll-a-Snowman, Blind Bartimaeus

-Activities: Paint, two paper plates, packing peanuts, ball, Safety Scissors, ice cubes, salt, string, Battleship
+Activities: Paint, two paper plates, packing peanuts, ball, Safety Scissors, ice cubes, crayons, glue, dirt or sand, salt, string, Battleship

 Theme: "Bee" Attitudes - Humble

 Objective: We need Jesus.

 My First Hands-On Bible: pg 270- 273

 Could Bartimaeus help himself?

 What did Bartimaeus do when the people told him to be quiet?